benmneb/vomad.life/content/chiang-mai-food.md

 It would actually be quite easy to walk past this place, have a look at all their food on display in the heated cabinet, and not even be aware it's entirely vegan cuisine.
 Which it is, except for a couple eggs sitting to one side.
 This is because a lot of the options include "soy protein", which is a mincey looking addition to the otherwise vegetable based stir-frys, soups and currys.
 They also have some snacks and sides that I didn't try because they looked too deep fried.

-<prominent-img src="chiang-mai-food/mayamall-vegfoodstall" caption="The Maya Mall Veg Food Stall has all their food on display, you pick what looks good, then you eat it.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/mayamall-vegfoodstall" caption="The Maya Mall Veg Food Stall has all their food on display, you pick what looks good, then you eat it.
 Three options for only 60 baht.
 (This collage I made from photos from Happy Cow.)"></prominent-img>

 How it works here is you pick what meals you want from the display, they scoop them out and put them on a plate, either with or without rice, then ask you if you want it heated up in the microwave.
 Which of course I always did.
 The owner is really nice and is interested in improving his meals, one time doing asking me for advice on what new ingredients to include (I said, "beans!").
 All the staff gave top notch service actually, very friendly.